Two cases of new variant of Covid detected in UK

 Two people in the UK have been found to be infected with the new Covid variant, Omicron, the health secretary has said.

-Sajid Javid said the UK Health Security Agency had detected cases in Chelmsford and in Nottingham.
+Sajid Javid said the UK Health Security Agency had detected cases in Chelmsford, Essex, and in Nottingham.

-He said the cases are linked and the two people are self-isolating alongside their households while further tests and contact tracing takes place.
+He said the cases were linked and the two people were self-isolating alongside their households while more tests and contact tracing take place.

 The new variant has also been identified in South Africa, Botswana, Belgium, Hong Kong and Israel.